 The fact that New York City is one of the most expensive cities in the world is not new to anyone, right?
-This is an “inconvenient” truth both for those who come to visit and for those who turn the city into their home and live here.
+This is an “inconvenient” truth for tourists and for those who live here.
 At the same time, the city’s average salary is also higher.
 Whatever your case, traveling or living here, it’s important to keep this in mind.
-However, after 8 years living here, I can say that I have already discovered many tricks and ways to save money in different situations.
-And, in today’s post, I decided to list some of these tips.
+However, after 9 years living here, I can say that I have already discovered many tricks and ways to save money in different situations.
+And in today’s post, I decided to list some of these tips.
 Maybe you already know some, maybe not.
 And a good tip is a shared tip!

-PS: Although I think that the vast majority of these tips are more useful for those who live here, I believe that some of them can be very useful for tourists who are visiting New York City.
+PS: Although I think that the vast majority of these tips are more useful for those who live here, I believe that some can be very useful for tourists visiting New York City.

 1. Seated – Are you familiar with cashback?
 Basically, you get rewards for eating out using Seated.
 Open the app, browse the restaurants, make a reservation (or choose walk-in).
 When you’re done, submit a pic of your receipt.
 Cashback rewards can be more than 30% sometimes!
 There are so many restaurants and you can also use Seated for takeout and delivery.
 You can redeem your rewards on the Seated store (you can get gift cards for AmazonSephora, for example).